asjadkashif2004/Galaxy-Glide-Web-App/README.md

-# 🚀 NASA Zoom Explorer — Web App
+# 🚀 Galaxy Glide — Web App

 A Laravel-based platform that allows users to **explore massive NASA space images** with deep zoom support.
 Admins can upload and manage high-resolution space datasets, while users can view and explore them interactively.